 Has empty night been on your breath

-without a song, f
+without a song, for a while

 Are your stage clothes getting worn